 Figure 5 shows the flow of data between the system components.
 Rectangles represent processes in the system.
 Rhomboids represent data channels.
-An arrow pointing from a process to a channel means the process publishes packets to the channel.
-An arrow pointing from the channel to the process means the process subscribes to the channel and receives all packets sent to it by other processes.
+An arrow pointing from a process to a channel means the process sends packets on the channel.
+An arrow pointing from the channel to the process means the process is listening and receives all packets sent to the channel by other processes.
 The simulator is inactive when the vision and radio modules are active.
-The flexibility and robustness of Broker allows for the operator to kill both the radio and vision systems, and then run the simulator.
-It can do all of this without restarting other system components such as the agents or system monitor.
+The flexibility and robustness of Broker allows for the operator to kill the radio and vision, and run the simulator, without restarting other system components such as the agents or system monitor.